Seagate/cortx-experiments/logrotation/README.md

 Log rotation options for components
   - linux cron job
   - logrotate
+  - python logger

 ## Linux Cron Job
   - At Container entry point,
     - Run a startup script.\
     Input to the script is config url.\
-    The script will add a crontab entry to periodically schedule the logrotate script.
+    The script will add a crontab entry to periodically schedule the custom log_rollover script.
     - Start the crond service.
     - now component can continue it's entrypoint implementation.

-  - Logrotate script
+  - Custom log_rollover script
     - will be scheduled at fixed interval as configured in crontab entry.
     - log path will the input to the script.
     - will rotate the logs when run by the cron